Dishwasher Training: Key Takeaways

 - Pre-stack similar items to streamline washing.

-- Use designated containers for silverware and small items to prevent misplacement.
+- Use designated containers for silverware and small items.

 - Maintain a steady rhythm by loading continuously while cycles run.